 \end{Prop}

-This is an analogue of Borel's regularization theorem \cite[3.2]{Borel83} and we'll imitate Franke's proof \cite[Proof of Theorem 3]{Franke98}.
-Let's first reduce the problem to the case where $V$ is irreducible: if is a short exact sequence of holomorphic representations of $P_h(\mathbb{C})$ and the proposition holds for $V'$ and $V''$, then the long exact sequences of cohomology imply that it also holds for $V$.
-Next we note that by the following lemma any irreducible $V$ is inflated from a representation of $K_h$, and it's irreducible as a representation of $K_o$ since $A_G(\mathbb{C})$ should act via a character.
+This is an analogue of Borel's regularization theorem \cite[3.2]{Borel83} and we will imitate Franke's proof \cite[Proof of Theorem 3]{Franke98}.
+Let's first reduce the problem to the case where $V$ is irreducible: if

+is a short exact sequence of holomorphic representations of $P_h(\mathbb{C})$ and the proposition holds for $V'$ and $V''$, then the long exact sequences of cohomology imply that it also holds for $V$.
+Next we note that by the following lemma every irreducible $V$ is inflated from a representation of $K_h$, and it is irreducible as a representation of $K_o$ since $A_G(\mathbb{C})$ should act via a character.

 \begin{Lem} Let $V$ be an irreducible finite-dimensional representation of $\mathfrak{p}_h$, then $\mathfrak{p}_-$ acts on $V$ trivially. \end{Lem}